Updated on 3 December 2020

-This serves as a reminder of the deadline for abstract submission (November 1).
+The abstract submission for the conference is closed.
 In light of the recent and anticipated situation of the Covid-19 pandemic, the conference will be held in a hybrid mode.
 While we welcome face-to-face participation providing that travels are possible by next March, scholars will be given the option of virtual participation via Zoom.

 The Asia Pacific Public Policy Network (AP-PPN) Annual Conference